FOR IMMEDIATE RELEASE

 Flight students may enroll at Daytona State as early as Fall B semester, which begins Oct.
 22. They may simultaneously work toward their pilot certifications at Epic while earning credit toward the associate degree at DSC.

-Full details are available online.
+Full details for this program are available through Epic and DSC.